PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 07:39:22
+Last updated: 2024-04-06 07:39:55
-Random Quote: Know what time it is?
-It's do-o-clock, lets ride! - Barney Stinson
+Random Quote: I don't need to be good at Math, I have beautiful hair. - Missy